timsporcic/ez-metronome/README.md

 - Up/down arrows increment and decrement tempo.
 - Audio clicks are generated at runtime with `AVAudioEngine` and scheduled on an `AVAudioPlayerNode`.
 - The first beat of each four-beat group can be accented from `Options > Accent First Beat`.
-- The app menu includes `Hide the Metronome`, `Exit`, and a Help item that shows version/build information.
+- The app menu includes standard application actions such as hide, quit and version information.

 ## Project Layout